JMarshall-8413/Marshall_2025_SourceCode/README.md

 files in "SourceCode3_ezTrackAlignmentVelocityAnalysis" are for calculating the velocity of the animal from behavior videos processed with this pipline: https://github.com/denisecailab/ezTrack.git

-file in "SourceCode4_SCIAnalysis" are for calculating the "Spatial Correlation Index" from the calcium imaging data as described in in the paper
+file in "SourceCode4_SCIAnalysis" are for calculating the "Spatial Correlation Index" from the calcium imaging data as described in the paper